Daemon-Technologies/docs/Mining-Bot-Alpha-Version/Build-Before-Using/Mining-Bot-Alpha-Tutorial-EN.md

 **【Tips】If you are not the first time to start mining-bot, please see [Restart Mining-Bot](#Restart Mining-Bot)**.

+**【Tips】 If you want to get more comprehensive information, please see our tutorial video. **

 ## Introduction

 This tutorial will walk you through the following steps: